code-zm/nymCHAT/README.md

     - The sender encrypts and signs a message for a recipient.
 The sender forwards this message to the directory.

 ## Database Schema
-The server uses an SQLite database to manage users and groups.
+The server uses an SQLite database to manage users.
 The database schema is as follows:

 - **users table**: Stores the username, public key, and sender tag for each user.
 ## Logging